 How Do You Thread Your Machine When Using A Twin Needle?

 If you do have two bobbin holders on the top of your machine then place a bobbin on each.
 When I started using a twin needle I just assumed that you would have both threads coming off the bobbins in the same direction as if you only had one bobbin.
 I never had any issues doing this.
 But doing some research it seems that there is a risk of the threads becoming entangled if you have them coming off the bobbins in the same direction.
-So you should make the threads come off in opposite directions as seen below.
+So if this happens you should make the threads come off in opposite directions as seen below.

-Note: I didn’t have two large bobbins of the same pink, so I would some onto a small bobbin.
+Note: I didn’t have two large bobbins of the same pink, so I wound some onto a small bobbin.
 And I have also seen pictures where two small bobbins have been used on the same holder on top of the machine.

 Wind both threads from each bobbin through the machine in turn, ensuring both are caught up by the tension plate/springs.
 And then thread each needle with a separate strand.